 Anti-Fatigue Mat

 Standing on hard floors dramatically increases back fatigue.
-A quality anti-fatigue mat is essential for standing desk back pain relief.
+A quality anti-fatigue mat is essential for standing desk back pain relief — this is the single most overlooked addition that people skip.

 Footwear